Your questions answered

-How much money will I need to raise to take part in the scheme?
+How much money do I need to raise to participate?

-Do buddy’s have to teach their buddy’s how to ski?
+Do buddies have to teach their veterans how to ski?

 No. We have specialist instructors to help the veterans ski.

-Do buddy’s have to help the veterans with any medical problems.
+Do buddies help the veterans with any medical problems?

 Can I become a mentor after being a buddy?